tan-through clothes and swimwear for a whole body tan

 UVB Affects the outer layer of the skin, causing sunburn and playing a significant role in developing skin cancer.

-See also How To Get A Deep Tan With Tanning Oils
+See also How To Achieve A Dark Tan Without Damaging Your Skin

 Risks Associated with Tanning